Chardan Capital Markets lifts Evelo Biosciences Inc. [EVLO] price estimate. Who else is bullish?

 How has EVLO stock performed recently?

-Evelo Biosciences Inc. [EVLO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -21.87.
-With this latest performance, EVLO shares dropped by -41.54% in over the last four-week period, additionally sinking by -95.70% over the last 6 months – not to mention a drop of -95.73% in the past year of trading.
+Evelo Biosciences Inc. [EVLO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 23.08.
+With this latest performance, EVLO shares dropped by -14.29% in over the last four-week period, additionally sinking by -93.81% over the last 6 months – not to mention a drop of -93.41% in the past year of trading.

 Evelo Biosciences Inc. [EVLO]: Deeper insight into the fundamentals